I designed and built a simple circuit to test the idea of simply sensing when a power tool has been turned on.

 He also wants the system to "know" which machine has been turned on so he can open and close the appropriate gate valves.

-This system works well enough to light an LED when any device drawing more than about 150 watts is powered up when the CT is attached to two turns of one line wire.
+This system works well enough to light an LED when any device drawing more than about 150 watts is powered up when a "CT" (Current Transformer) encircles two turns of one line wire.

 In another application, a guy wants to develop a system to detect if and when a device that is under power draws too much current so he can automatically do something about it.